r-dube/pickingflowers/tibet.md

 ## References and notes

 ### University of Toronto
+\[TCL0\]: BREACHING TRUST: An analysis of surveillance and security practices on China’s TOM-Skype platform.
+Information Warfare Monitor.
+October 1, 2008.

 \[TCL1\]: Tracking GhostNet: Investigating a Cyber Espionage Network.
 Information Warfare Monitor.
 March 29, 2009.

 \[\TCL1a]: Shadows in the Cloud: Investigating Cyber Espionage 2.0.
 Information Warfare Monitor.
 April 6, 2010.